How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 This is the calculation of the geometric average per annum growth.
 It averages unstable annual fluctuations because it assumes that there is reinvestment within a period.

-Example: IConsider a scenario in which one is planning to invest $10,000 in an instrument.
-After 3 years the account is $19,000.
+Example: Consider a scenario in which one is planning to invest $10,000 in an instrument.
+After 3 years, the account is $19,000.
 To find the CAGR:

 • Initial Value (BV) = 10000, Final Value (EV) = 19000, number of years = 3.